 Michael: Major developments.
 Promising discoveries by HIV researchers have allowed our concept of ‘safe sex’ to evolve.
 ‘Safe sex’ is no longer just having sex with condoms.
 ‘Safe sex’ also means pos. guys using antiretroviral treatment (ART) to protect their neg. partners from contracting HIV, (provided that they don’t have other STIs).
 ART is effective if people adhere to taking it.
 Gay men with HIV who have undetectable viral load (UDVL) that has been maintained for 6 months and do not have any other STIs have a low risk of passing on the virus to a sexual partner—the interim results of the PARTNER study have shown this, where nearly 40% of PARTNER study participants are gay.

 It may be old news for some that Pre-Exposure Prophylaxis (PrEP) is legally approved for use in the US, and that demonstration trials in Australia are underway.
 I sense that people’s attitudes towards PrEP are beginning to relax as more of us learn the facts.

 Some of us have condemned other people’s choices to enjoy sex with the permission of these new, effective drugs, expressing their moral concerns, but I believe that for a lot of guys taking PrEP could be less of a luxury and more of a necessity.
-PrEP gives us an option to take pills (Truvada) when we anticipate that condomless sex will occur; this might not be for everyone, but for many guys it’ll offer additional protection, freedom, and peace of mind.
+PrEP serves us a solution for when we anticipate that condomless sex will occur; this might not be for everyone, but for many guys it’ll offer additional protection, freedom, and peace of mind.
 Whether used to treat or prevent, the widening availability of medication will affect our decision-making when it’s time to fuck…so—dare I say it? —be PrEPared.